Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolDomainVerificationDns.md

 ```

 ### -Mode
-The domain verification mode to use when verifying this domain.
+Specifies the domain verification mode to use when verifying this domain.
-Possible values for Mode are DnsMXRecord and DnsTxtRecord.
+Valid values are: DnsMXRecord and DnsTxtRecord.

 ```yaml
 Type: DomainVerificationMode